 Finally, to show the application of this methodology to more complicated (and more realistic) situations, four input variables were used: focus, exposure energy, resist thickness, and the development parameter R{max} .
-The meaning of the first three terms are self-evident and R{max} is the aximum development rate of the photoresist corresponding to completely exposed positive resist.
+The meaning of the first three terms are self-evident and R{max} is the maximum development rate of the photoresist corresponding to completely exposed positive resist.
 Changing R{max} scales the development rate and could be used to account for a variety of process variations which affect photoresist development properties.

-PROLITH/2 was used to simulate the 4-D process response space centered around the baseline process of Table I. Using the nominal process as the center of the 4-D error function with 30 values given in Table II, the CD distribution was calculated and is shown in Figure 6a.
+First, PROLITH/2 was used to simulate the 4-D process response space centered around the baseline process of Table I Study (a).
+Using the nominal process as the center of the 4-D error function with 3σ values given in Table II Study (a), the CD distribution was calculated and is shown in Figure 7a.
 The shape is characteristic of the skew caused by the swing curve, but spread out considerably due to the other variables.
-The mean of the resulting CD distribution is 0.480 μm with a calculated yield of 87.7% based on a $\pm 10\%$ CD specification.
-The below nominal mean linewidth indicates that the nominal process is not "centered" despite that nonstatistical evidence to the contrary.
+The mean of the resulting CD distribution is 0.480 μm with a calculated yield of 87.7% based on a ±10% CD specification.
+The fact that the mean is less than the nominal linewidth indicates that the nominal process is not "centered" despite the non-statistical evidence to the contrary.